gihanmarasingha/autogradinglean/README.md

   It also contains a set of student repositories, submission times, and associated grading information, if relevant.
 * **starter repository**: a template repository used as the basis of each student repository.

+## The Hatch build process

+I use [Hatch](https://hatch.pypa.io) for building, linting, (and later testing).
+You might want to run hatch within a virtual environment.
+In which case first create a virtual environment by navigating to the source root and typing

+    python -m venv .venv

+Then type

+    source .venv/bin/activate

+to activate the environment.

+The configruation file, `pyproject.toml` was automatically built by Hatch when I ran `hatch new autogradinglean`.

+This file defines two environments: `default`, used for building and testing, and `lint`, for linting.

+### Building

+To build, just navigate to the source root and type

+    hatch build

+This creates both a source distribution, called something like

+    dist/autogradinglean-x.x.x.tar.gz

+and a 'wheel' package called

+    dist/autogradinglean-x.x.x-py3-none-any.whl

+To try out the local package first uninstall any copies using

+    pip uninstall autogradinglean

+then install the wheel package (say) using

+    pip install dist/autogradinglean-x.x.x-py3-none-any.whl

+replacing x.x.x with the appropriate version number.

+### Running a linter

+The scripts `all`, `fmt`, `style`, and `typing` are defined in the Hatch `lint` environment.
+For instnace, to run the `style` script, just type

+    hatch run lint:style

+at the command prompt.

+* `typing`: runs the `mypy` type checker,
+* `style`: runs the `ruff` linter and formatter, runs the `black` formatter in 'check' mode,
+* `fmt`: as with `style` but more vigorous!
+That is, it tries to fix issues found by ruff and black.

+### Versioning

+You can update the micro version using

+    hatch version micro

+or the minor version using

+    hatch version minor

+or the major version using

+    hatch version major

+All this does is increment the corresponding version number in the file referred to in the `[tool.hatch.version]` section of `pyproject.toml`.

+### Publishing

+You can publish using

+    hatch publish

 ## License